Entropy: Carnot cycle

+For further analysis of sufficiently discrete systems, such as an assembly of particles, statistical thermodynamics must be used.
+Additionally, descriptions of devices operating near the limit of de Broglie waves, e.g. photovoltaic cells, have to be consistent with quantum statistics.

 Classical thermodynamics

 The thermodynamic definition of entropy was developed in the early 1850s by Rudolf Clausius and essentially describes how to measure the entropy of an isolated system in thermodynamic equilibrium with its parts.
 Clausius created the term entropy as an extensive thermodynamic variable that was shown to be useful in characterizing the Carnot cycle.
 Heat transfer in the isotherm steps (isothermal expansion and isothermal compression) of the Carnot cycle was found to be proportional to the temperature of a system (known as its absolute temperature).
 This relationship was expressed in an increment of entropy that is equal to incremental heat transfer divided by temperature.
 Entropy was found to vary in the thermodynamic cycle but eventually returned to the same value at the end of every cycle.
 Thus it was found to be a function of state, specifically a thermodynamic state of the system.

 While Clausius based his definition on a reversible process, there are also irreversible processes that change entropy.
 Following the second law of thermodynamics, entropy of an isolated system always increases for irreversible processes.
 The difference between an isolated system and closed system is that energy may not flow to and from an isolated system, but energy flow to and from a closed system is possible.
 Nevertheless, for both closed and isolated systems, and indeed, also in open systems, irreversible thermodynamics processes may occur.